Callitris gracilis: Taxonomy

 Callitris gracilis was formerly included in Callitris preissii, but that name is now restricted to plants from the Perth area.

 Distribution and habitat

 Callitris gracilis can be found in Western Australia, South Australia, Victoria and New South Wales.

 Ecology

-Several species of parrot eat the maturing fruits.
+Several species of parrot eat the seeds in the maturing cones.

 Uses

 Indigenous people from some areas use the foliage to make infusions for the relief of coughs and colds, and to make smoke medicine.

 The tree was highly prized by European settlers for its straight trunk and termite-resistant wood.

 In cultivation they make attractive feature trees for large gardens or parks.
 Seed should be stratified before sowing in late winter.
 Once established, it becomes a long-lived and hardy evergreen tree.